25 Best Things to Do in Hyannis, MA

 For decades, the Kennedy family has made Hyannis their summer retreat.

-JFK used to spend the summers here, which are brilliantly recorded in this museum with pictures and film dating from JFK's infancy through the Camelot years of his presidency.
+JFK used to spend the summers here, brilliantly recorded in this museum with pictures and film dating from JFK's infancy through the Camelot years of his presidency.

-The exhibitions are well-designed and offer a subject that varies every year.
+The exhibitions in John F. Kennedy Hyannis Museum are well-designed and offer a subject that varies yearly.

 The museum is a multimedia exhibit that depicts JFK's days on Cape Cod.

-These include his days spent relaxing with family, days as President of the United States, and days spent sailing on the ocean to which he was constantly drawn.
+These include his days spent relaxing with family, as President of the United States, and sailing on the ocean to which he was constantly drawn.

-Shrimp, little necks, and lobster make for good company at the raw bar.
+Shrimp, little necks, and lobster are good company at the raw bar.

 Thai shrimp, moules frites, fish tacos, and curry scallops are a few of the dishes on the menu that borrow global flavors to spice up fresh seafood.

-The nearest beach to Hyannis' Main St, Veterans Beach is a family favorite location, owing to its playground, picnic tables, and shallow waves.
+The nearest beach to Hyannis' Main St, Veterans Park Beach is a favorite family location owing to its playground, picnic tables, and shallow waves.

-It is a wonderful place to spend a day.
+It is a beautiful place to spend a day.

-This beach can accommodate you whether you want to swim, beach comb, or play beach games.
+Whether you want to swim, beach comb, or play beach games, this beach can accommodate you.

 A tribute to John F Kennedy is located on the beach's north side, which overlooks the port where JFK once sailed.